mendix/docs/content/en/docs/developerportal/project-management/planning.md

 To migrate from Stories to Epics, follow these steps:

-1. Go to [Planning](#planning) and click the settings icon on the upper-right side of the screen.
+1. Click the settings icon on the upper-right side of the screen.

 2. Go to the **Data Migration** tab.
 Be sure to read the information before you click **Start Migration**: